 Secondly, geography.
-Not every bridal hair and makeup artist is willing or indeed able to travel regionally, nationally or internationally to attend to brides and their parties.
-Whilst I personally love to travel, this does come at an additional cost to the client where I need to stay close to their venue to accommodate an early start.
+Not every bridal hair and makeup artist is willing or indeed able to travel regionally, nationally or internationally.
+Whilst I personally love to travel, this can come at an additional cost to the client.
+Normally this is where I need to stay close to their venue to accommodate an early start.
 I don’t mind an early start at all(I have two children so I am used to it!).
 However, sometimes it is simply impractical not to stay locally.
 This is always discussed with the client at the booking stage so that there are no unexpected costs.
-For some clients, however, it is sadly a deal breaker.
+For some clients, however, it is understandably a deal breaker.
 A blog on how to choose a hair and makeup artist has to mention it.
 If you are adamant that you need that artist, but they just cannot get there, here are my three top reasons to book a makeup lesson.

-A huge consideration for how to choose a hair and makeup artist will need to work in your personal space.
+A huge consideration for how to choose a hair and makeup artist.
+They will need to work in your personal space.
 You need to be comfortable with them!
 Do their more personal social media posts call out to you?
 Is there anything which makes you feel uncomfortable?
 Many clients tell me that they love that I’m not a super glam bridal hair and makeup artist – I’m often makeup free with my hair in a mum bun!
 This means that they don’t find me intimidating!
 I take this as a great compliment!

 Finally, availability of your chosen hair and makeup artist.
 I am regularly booked 12 months in advance and increasingly up to 24 months ahead of client’s wedding days.
 This is especially true right now when so many 2020 weddings have been postponed due to the coronavirus pandemic.
 Its so sad when I have to turn work away weeks in advance of a lovely bride’s big day.
-I only take on a limited number of weddings each month, though I always try and squeeze bride’s in!
+I only take on a limited number of weddings each month, though I always try and squeeze brides in need into my diary.
 If you find someone you love, get them booked in ASAP.
 The same goes for all wedding suppliers.
-The popular ones get booked up!
+The popular and good ones get booked up!